jhiver/template-tal/README.md

 *true:EXPRESSION*

     If EXPRESSION returns an array reference
       If this array reference has at least one element Returns TRUE
       Else
         Returns FALSE
     Else
-    If EXPRESSION returns a TRUE value (according to Perl 'trueness') Returns TRUE
+      If EXPRESSION returns a TRUE value (according to Javascript 'trueness') Returns TRUE
       Else
         Returns FALSE

 the true: or false: modifiers should always be used when using the tal:condition statement.